 I chose this example for a reason.

-You need to use the file identifier and not the file path.
+You need to use the identifier and not the file path.
 To get it, you can use another handy action called “Get file metadata using path” that will fetch the file details, including its unique identifier, in case you want to fetch the data.

 In all fairness, I should not include it here as a limitation.
 It’s clear in the action that you should use the file identifier.
 I’m stressing it again because I see this mistake a lot!